gwenf/async-demos/README.md

 ## Coding Steps inside the file you just created

-step 1: Install a library for API calls, request or axios step 2: Make a call to the Github API (e.g. https://api.github.com/users/gwenf/repos, full API is at https://developer.github.com/v3/apps/available-endpoints/) step 3: Try chaining .then() and .catch() onto the Promises step 4: Now create an async function and make the call using await syntax step 5: Try out different endpoints and print out your results
+1. Install a library for API calls, request or axios
+2. Make a call to the Github API (e.g. https://api.github.com/users/gwenf/repos, full API is at https://developer.github.com/v3/apps/available-endpoints/)
+3. Try chaining .then() and .catch() onto the Promises
+4. Now create an async function and make the call using await syntax
+5. Try out different endpoints and print out your results

 ## AFTER